 Norway has historically had a double role in relation to Russia.
 Being both its neighbor as well as a NATO member state, Norway has had to find its own balancing point.

 “There is a very challenging balancing act between inviting and integrating NATO and keeping NATO at bay, between deterrence and reassurance.
 Whatever you do in such a balance perspective should be the outcome of our foreign policy goals and our lasting need to keep NATO on board and Russia calm.
-This is security and foreign policy, not an operational decision in the Armed Forces, and the Armed Forces will also be lacking the overall perspectives in its assessments.
+This is security and foreign policy, not an operational decision in the Armed Forces, and the Armed Forces will also be lacking the overall perspectives in its assessments", he says.

 One can also imagine that the operation in May was an operation Norway wanted to distance itself from, which we should in my opinion